-People who plays the Oyama Bayashi music ride on the float and the Te-odori dance will be performed on the stage by dancers from the Kitasenboku region which is known as an area of beautiful ladies.
+People who play the Oyama Bayashi music ride on the float and the Akita Obako dancers will perform the Te-odori dance on the stage.
 The highlight of the festival is when the floats crash into each other.
 Young people use their full strength to pull the floats.

 Traditional Crafts of Kakunodate